 May

-Adams peak: The Vesak festival half way through the month closes pilgrimage season.
-After this it is largely deserted and clouds regularly obscure the view.
+Adams Peak: The Vesak festival closes the pilgrimage season halfway through the month.
+After this, the peak is largely deserted, and clouds regularly obscure the view.

-Yala National Park: Still a good time to visit the National Park as until the rains properly start the focus is the watering holes - that means it is easy to find the elephants, sloth bears, crocodiles and monkeys.
+Yala National Park: It is still a good time to visit it.
+Until the rains properly start, the focus is on the watering holes, which means it is easy to find elephants, sloth bears, crocodiles, and monkeys.

-Panadura Wildlife Research Centre: Turtles a plenty on the beaches.
+Panadura Wildlife Research Centre: Turtles are plenty on the beaches.

-Festivals: Vesak Poya is a two day holiday to commemorate the birth, death and enlightenment of Buddha.
-Puppet shows and open air theatre performances take place and paper lanterns and oil lamps are lit across the whole country.
+Festivals: Vesak Poya is a two-day holiday commemorating Buddha's birth, death, and enlightenment.
+Puppet shows and open-air theatre performances occur, and paper lanterns and oil lamps are lit across the country.

-Whale watching: Trincomalee is the place to head at this time of year.
-Trips are not so easy to come by as in the south, but it is possible to arrange trips to see blue whales and sperm whales.
+Whale watching: Trincomalee is the place to head this time of year.
+Trips are not as easy to come by as in the south, but it is possible to arrange trips to see blue and sperm whales.

 Surfing: Surfs up!
 Ocean swells are consistent 4-7 feet and wind conditions are ideal.